Vectors

 0

-To change an element, function of giving setelt is used:
+To change a unit, assignment function setelt is used:

 >(oh setelt 0 'oy)